AdobeDocs/experience-platform.en/help/query-service/sql/insert-into.md

 This tutorial requires an understanding of the Query Editor tool to write, validate, and run queries for customer experience data within the Experience Platform user interface (UI).
 Full information on how to run queries though the UI can be found in the [Query Editor UI guide](../ui/user-guide.md).

 More information on the syntax used in this documents examples can be found in the [SQL syntax reference documentation](./syntax.md).
+The syntax of the `INSERT INTO` statement can be found in the [INSERT INTO section](./syntax.md#insert-into).

 ## Nested datasets

-To demonstrate the versatility of the data types supported by Query Service for use with nested data fields, this document will cover the creation of datasets with complex types including nested structures and then update these structures using the INSERT INTO keyword.
+To demonstrate the versatility of the data types supported by Query Service for use with nested data fields, this document will cover the creation of datasets with complex types including nested structures and then update these structures using the INSERT INTO statement.

 In the initial dataset `final_subscription_test2`, the struct datatype is used to contain both the the `subscription` field, and the `userid` which is unique to each user.
 The `subscription` field describes the product subscriptions for a user.
 There can be multiple subscriptions but it can only contain the information for one subscription per row.